South African art galleries: Gauteng

 Corner 7th Street and Jan Smuts Avenue, Rosebank, Johannesburg

 Art One Sixty features contemporary art, new artists and an ever-changing schedule of displays.
-Included in the exhibits is exclusive hand-crafted costume jewellery.

 Gallery: 1 Chester Court, 142 Jan Smuts Avenue Parkwood, Rosebank, Johannesburg

-Warehouse: 3 Hetty Avenue, Fariland, Parkwaood, Rosebank
+Warehouse: 3 Hetty Avenue, Fariland, Parkwood, Rosebank

-Since opening in 2001, the Artspace Gallery has worked with talented, up and coming, as well as contemporary South African artists.
+Since opening in 2001, the Artspace Gallery has worked with talented, up and coming, as well as contemporary, South African artists.
 The Warehouse is a satellite gallery of Artspace and was designed to be a salon space presenting the ever changing array of works stocked by the gallery.
 However, demand has led to it too hosting exhibitions.

 Website BAG FACTORY, AKA FORDSBURG ARTISTS' STUDIOS